|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 This B-17 was fired on by U.S. Navy anti-aircraft guns and attempted to land at Hickam Field, then Wheeler Field, but both were burning from the attack.
 Finally, the bomber landed at Hickam Field but was strafed by an A6M2 Zero while landing.
 On the ground the crew fled the B-17 while Zeros continued to strafed, but none were wounded.
 One of the crew fired his pistol at the strafing fighters.

 Afterwards, this B-17 flew reconnaissance over the Pacific Ocean around Hawaii.
-On February 8, 1942 departed Hickam Field on a ferry flight overseas to Australia.
-Arriving at Garbutt Field near Townsville on February 19, 1942.
-Assigned to the 19th Bombardment Group, 30th Bombardment Squadron.
+On February 8, 1942 departs Hickam Field on a ferry flight across the Pacific arrives Garbutt Field at Townsville on February 19, 1942.
+Assigned to the 19th Bombardment Group (19th BG), 30th Bombardment Squadron (30th BS).
 No known nose art or nickname.
-Possibly, assigned to the 28th Bombardment Squadron also.
+Possibly, assigned to the 28th Bombardment Squadron (28th BS).

 On March 13, 1942 participated in a bombing mission against Rabaul.
 Over the target, this bomber claimed one Zero.

 On March 16, 1942, this B-17 piloted by Major Richard H. Carmichael was to be the pilot that would evacuate General Douglas MacArthur from Del Monte Airfield, but the engines were unable to start due to mechanical problems.
 When the B-17s arrived, Charmichael did fly the General on last leg of journey from Bachelor Field southward where he boarded a train.

 On a June 2, 1942 piloted by Frederick Eaton and Tower.
 During the mission gunners claimed two Zeros south of Lae and the bomber was hit by bullets but no one aboard was injured.
 Due to a Japanese air raid, this bomber was unable to land at Horn Island Airfield as planned and instead landing at Coen Airfield.
 During the landing, the tail wheel was smashed.
 Afterwards, Captain Spieth flew in replacement tail wheel assembly, and it took two days to clear a runway, then Spieth flew it back to Garbutt Field near Townsville.